TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/Glossary.rst

 .. glossary::

    third party extension
-      …
+      Any extension that is not part of the `TYPO3 Core`:pn:

    TYPO3 CMS
       The TYPO3 content management system.

    TYPO3 Core Team
-      This is the team that drives the development of the TYPO3 `Core`:pn:.
+      This is the team that drives the development of the `TYPO3 Core`:pn:.

 ..
 Example usage of :term: